Need a repair?

 The Willis Music and Buddy Roger’s Music Repair shop is located at 6891 Simpson in North College Hill (45239) An appointment is not necessary!

-When you hit submit below, a copy of this form will also be sent to our office to alert our representative that a repair is waiting to be picked up at your school.
+Please fill out the form below to request a repair pickup.
+When you hit submit below, a copy of this form will be sent to our office to alert our representative that a repair is waiting to be picked up at your school.

 Meet some of our technicians: